cwyner/cwyner/README.md

 🌱 I'm currently learning more about front-end processes like web development.

-⚡ Fun fact: I’m also improving upon my Spanish skills.
-My Duolingo streak is at 220 days and counting!
+⚡ Fun fact: I’m watching all the MCU movies in timeline order right now.
+Current movie: Avengers Infinity War

 📫 How to reach me: